The MSc in Experimental Medicine offers advanced research training in a broad range of laboratory based biomedical sciences.

 You will have an opportunity to obtain a formally accredited certificate of training in good clinical practice (GCP) via the Infection and Immunity module.
 For those employing animal models as part of their research projects, training leading to a UK Personal Animal License will be provided.

-Students will be taught and mentored within the Centre for Experimental Medicine, which is a brand new purpose-built institute (~7,400 m2) at the heart of the Health Sciences Campus.
+Students will be taught and mentored within the Wellcome Wolfson Institute of Experimental Medicine (WWIEM), which is a brand new purpose-built institute (~7,400 m2) at the heart of the Health Sciences Campus.
 This building represents a significant investment (~£32m) by the University and boasts state-of-the-art research facilities which are supported by the world-leading research-intensive faculty, ensuring that all of our postgraduate students are exposed to a top-quality training experience.
 In addition, there are also four Core Technology Units, including cutting-edge bioimaging, the latest genomics facilities, mass spectrometry, and state-of-the-art animal handling and disease models.

 The programme is designed for students wishing to pursue a career in experimental medicine, whether it is